Hiram Bithorn Stadium

-Hiram Bithorn Stadium (Spanish: Estadio Hiram Bithorn) is a baseball park in San Juan, Puerto Rico, built in 1962 and designed by Puerto Rican architect Pedro Miranda.
+Hiram Bithorn Stadium (Spanish: Estadio Hiram Bithorn) is a baseball park in the Hato Rey business center of San Juan, the capital municipality of Puerto Rico.
+Built in 1962 and designed by architect Pedro Miranda, the stadium is home to the Cangrejeros de Santurce of the Puerto Rican Baseball League (LBPRC), and briefly was home to Major League Baseball's Montreal Expos during their final years.

 It is operated by the municipal government of the city of San Juan.
 Its name honors the first Puerto Rican to play in the major leagues, Hiram Bithorn, who first played with the Chicago Cubs in 1942.
-Built in 1962, under the mayoral administration of Felisa Rincón de Gautier, replacing Estadio Sixto Escobar, the stadium is home to the Santurce Crabbers, of the Puerto Rico Baseball League.
-It was added to the National Register of Historic Places in 2014.
+Built under the mayoral administration of Felisa Rincón de Gautier as a replacement for Estadio Sixto Escobar in San Juan Islet, it was added to the National Register of Historic Places in 2014.

 Dimensions

 The stadium has approximately 18,000 seats.
 The stadium is 325 feet (99 m) down the left-field line, 325 feet (99 m) down the right-field line and 404 feet (123 m) to center field.
 The fences are 8 feet (2.5 m) high.
 When the Expos played home games at Hiram Bithorn, the field dimensions were set to match Olympic Stadium in Montreal.